You-Gao/Blog/_life/2024-10-12-good-quotes.md

 # Anatomy of a Quote

 What makes a quote good?
-I don't know, but hopefully at the end of this blog I do.
+I don't know, but hopefully, at the end of this blog, I will know.

-My .bashrc contains a script to print out a quote among other things when I first load up my terminal.
-The quote list itself is a hodgepodge of many many quote .txt files I searched through.
-So there isn't any centralized theme to them, besides they are "deep?".
-Every time, I open up my terminal, I get a pretty thought-provoking quote before working on code or writing this blog.
-But I wonder: what is the structure of a good quote?
+My .bashrc contains a script to print out a quote, among other things, when I first load up my terminal.
+The quote list itself is a hodgepodge of many quote .txt files I searched through.
+So there isn't any centralized theme to them besides, they are "deep?"
+Every time I open up my terminal, I get a pretty thought-provoking quote before working on code or writing this blog.
+But I wonder: What is the structure of a good quote?

 To give an idea of what they look like: